 Is this a healthy rivalry?

 I don’t think so.
 Well, maybe between the two companies but among fans, it’s different.
 Sometimes it gets as vitriolic as politics.
 My 13 year-old daughter, who is becoming quite the little activist, is currently boycotting Marvel movies until Disney makes a Black Widow movie!
 And I think she has a point.
+When she was 8 she went storming through the action figure aisle in Target’s toy department yelling ‘where are the girl dolls?!?!”
 With me, it isn’t quite as serious.
 I grew up with DC comics and characters.
 I have two older brothers who prefer DC over Marvel.
 Most of my friends in my age group – we’re in our 40s – do.
 In a lot of ways, the divide is generational.
 When we were kids, DC dominated comic books, cartoons, and movies.
 To a lot of us, DC characters are more noble, they’re inherently good, and that strikes a chord with a lot of people, especially us that grew up during the cold war when there were clear lines drawn between good and evil.
 I recall reading an article in some long forgotten fan magazine that stated Marvel characters were more like everyday people.
 Flawed.
 Relatable.
 They had human issues and struggles.
 And I think that made a lot of people identify with them and I get that, too.

 So you believe there are some deep-seated emotional reasons people choose one universe over the other?